valgur/xtr/docs-src/quickstart.rst

 --------

-The logger is split into two main components, the :ref:`logger <logger>` class and the :ref:`sink <sink>` class.
+The logger is split into two main components, the :ref:`logger <logger>` class and the :ref:`source <source>` class.
 The logger takes care of opening and closing the log file, and is thread-safe.
-The sink class is used to write to the log.
-Sinks are created by calling :cpp:func:`xtr::logger::get_sink` and are not thread safe---the idea is that applications have many sinks, so threads should each have their own set of separate sinks.
+The source class is used to write to the log.
+Sources are created by calling :cpp:func:`xtr::logger::get_source` and are not thread safe---the idea is that applications have many sources, so threads should each have their own set of separate sources.

-Log messages are written using various :ref:`macros <log-macros>` which accept a sink as their first argument, followed by a Python `str.format <https://docs.python.org/3/library/string.html#formatstrings>`__ style format string.
+Log messages are written using various :ref:`macros <log-macros>` which accept a source as their first argument, followed by a Python `str.format <https://docs.python.org/3/library/string.html#formatstrings>`__ style format string.
 The `{fmt} <https://fmt.dev>`__ library is used for formatting.